MapTab: A Diagnostic Benchmark for Long-Horizon Multi-Criteria Multimodal Reasoning on Heterogeneous Topological Graphs: More Experiments

 \subsection{Ablation study of Tabular Modality}

-\textbf{Experimental Setup.} We adopt two table formats, namely CSV and JSON, for the tabular modality.
-Table \ref{tab:modality_token} reports the token counts of three table types, including Edge\_tab, Vertex\_tab, and Vertex2\_tab, under both formats.
-In addition, Table \ref{tab:modality_token} investigates the performance of CSV and JSON formats in two constraint-aware RP settings, namely Map+Edge\_tab+Vertex\_tab and Map+Vertex2\_tab, analyzing whether different table representations affect the model's perception and understanding of tabular content.
+We adopt two table formats, namely CSV and JSON, for the tabular modality.
+Table \ref{tab:modality_token} reports the token counts of three table types, including Edge\_tab, Vertex\_tab, and Mix\_tab, under both formats.
+In addition, Table \ref{tab:modality_token} investigates the performance of CSV and JSON formats in two multi-criteria RP settings, namely Map+Edge\_tab+Vertex\_tab and Map+Mix\_tab, analyzing whether different table representations affect the model's perception and understanding of tabular content.
 Table \ref{tab:modality_perf} further presents comparative experimental results of the two formats on QA queries.

-\textbf{Experimental Results.} We initially hypothesized that the JSON format would provide stronger structural cues and thus improve model understanding and overall performance, whereas the CSV format, despite being more token-efficient, might suffer from weaker interpretability.
+We initially hypothesized that the JSON format would provide stronger structural cues and thus improve model understanding and overall performance, whereas the CSV format, despite being more token-efficient, might suffer from weaker interpretability.
 However, experimental results reveal that although the CSV format uses more than 50\% fewer tokens than the JSON format, its performance is not inferior in either RP or QA tasks, and even outperforms JSON in certain cases.
 This indicates that while the JSON format offers richer structural information, it does not increase the upper bound of model perception and reasoning capabilities.
 On the contrary, the longer context induced by JSON representations may sometimes hinder reasoning performance.